Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 ### Time Scaling

 User can increase time scale up to 100x.
 RK4 remains stable but slightly less accurate as dt increases.
-Currently using fixed timestep per frame, but may switch to adaptive or GPU-integrated RK4 later.
+Currently using fixed timestep per frame, but may switch to adaptive timesteps or offload RK4 to the GPU later.

 ---